lmacakova/rohlik_project/README.md

 ## Task: Predicting sales values for each warehouse
 Predicting sales values is essential for planning, supplying chains, delivery logistics and inventory management.
 With accurate forecast, businesses can minimaze waste of resources and volume of unnecessary work-related tasks.
+The data comes from kaggle competition Rohlik Sales Forecasting Challenge[^1].

 ---